About the Hunterdon Cup

 how George influenced our principles of hunter seat equitation."

-The USHJA Hunterdon Equitation Cup Classic (“Hunterdon Cup”) is open to any rider that is an Active USHJA junior member, at the time of the competition, and has won a USEF Medal, ASPCA Maclay, USEF Show Jumping Talent Search, or Overall WIHS Equitation Classic during the qualifying year.
+The USHJA Hunterdon Equitation Cup Classic ("Hunterdon Cup") is open to any rider that is an Active USHJA junior member, at the time of the competition, and has won a USEF Medal, ASPCA Maclay, USEF Show Jumping Talent Search, or Overall WIHS Equitation Classic during the qualifying year.
+The 2015 USHJA/Essex Hunterdon Equitation Cup Classic will be held on July 6, 2015 at the US Junior Hunter National Championships - East Coast in Devon, PA.

 Once a rider has won the USHJA Hunterdon Cup he will not be allowed to compete again and will be invited to present awards for the following year.